survivejs/webpack-book/manuscript/packages/02_authoring.md

 Invoking any of these updates *package.json* and creates a version commit to git automatically.
 If you execute `npm publish` after doing this, you should have something new out there.

-Note that in the example above, I've set up `version`-related hooks to make sure a version contains a fresh version of a distribution build.
-I also run tests as it is better to catch potential issues early on.
+Note that in the example above, `version`-related hooks have been set to make sure a version contains a fresh version of a distribution build.
+Tests are run to catch potential issues early on.

 T> Consider using [semantic-release](https://www.npmjs.com/package/semantic-release) if you prefer a more structured approach.
 It can take pain out of the release process while automating a part of it.
 For instance, it can detect possible breaking changes and generate change logs.